RyadaProductions/RyaRpc/README.md

 ![example](https://i.imgur.com/XxjCK0L.png)

-This image is of an earlier version currently it is way nicer but forgot to take a screenshot.

 ### How does it work?

 RyaRpc works by listening to post requests from CSGO on port 3000 if the game is launched after starting RyaRpc.
 This is done by using the [GameStateIntegration](https://developer.valvesoftware.com/wiki/Counter-Strike:_Global_Offensive_Game_State_Integration).